Burundians vote despite virus outbreak | DW | 20.05.2020

 An international pariah

-The NGO Blue Code is among those calling for the elections to be postponed for a number of reasons — including suspicion that Ndayishimiye is complicit in alleged crimes against humanity that left 1,200 dead since 2015 — and are currently being investigated by the UN and the International Criminal Court.
+The NGO Blue Code is among those who called for elections to be postponed for a number of reasons — including suspicion that Ndayishimiye is complicit in alleged crimes against humanity that left 1,200 dead since 2015 — and are currently being investigated by the UN and the International Criminal Court.

 But as of yet, international pressure seems to have had little or no effect.